 But all things come to an end and he feels after 30 years that the group needs younger hands to guide it through the next part of its journey.
 He was intending to step down at the end of the 2019/2020 season; but the pandemic hit and he felt that departure at that point would have been far too disruptive.
 With a flourishing membership and growing technical team he feels now is the right time to step away.

 He, and President Graham Southgate, are working on the "succession" plan and he hopes that the new Artistic Director will be in place for September.
 He will work alongside them for 2022's panto (Cinderella) before moving off to create work with Shared Intent Theatre, which he started to give YT members the opportunity to work with professionally trained and the best local amateur actors and technicians.

 It's been a journey and he will be sorely missed.

 Whatever your skill level, there is a place for you in Young Theatre.
 Performances are not just about the leads.
 In fact, at YT we pride ourselves on our ensemble work.
-In 2017 our younger members came second overall at the Maidenhead Festival with an ensemble play.

 But it is not just about the acting.
 We support a wide range of theatrical performance disciplines.
 Movement (1984), dance (Panto), writing (Burnham Trophy) and directing.